Luke Breust: AFL career

 In Round 8 of the 2011 AFL season, Breust made his debut against St Kilda after performing well for Hawthorn's affiliate side in the Victorian Football League, Box Hill.
 He kicked 2 goals after coming on as a substitute.
 In Round 15 after a 2-goal, 16-possession game against Collingwood, he was nominated for the 2011 AFL Rising Star Award.

 Breust improved more during the 2012 AFL season, particularly with his five-goal effort in Hawthorn's eight-goal win over Collingwood.
 He played predominantly as a forward, but had short bursts in the midfield throughout the year.
 Breust played in Hawthorn's losing Grand Final team.
 At the end of the year, he placed fourth in the Peter Crimmins Medal behind winner Sam Mitchell.

 In 2013, Breust kicked a goal in the last quarter of the AFL Grand Final against the Fremantle Dockers to win his first AFL Premiership.

 In 2014, Breust began a streak of 29 consecutive goals without scoring a behind, tying with the record set by Tony Lockett in the 1995 season.
 The streak began during the last quarter of Round 5 against the Geelong Cats and was broken in Round 17 against the Adelaide Crows.

-In Round 21, 2017, Bruest kicked his 300th career goal in a 27-point victory over North Melbourne.
-Bruest was widely regarded as having a below average 2017 season, kicking only 33 goals, his second-lowest annual tally to that date behind only his debut season.
+In Round 21, 2017, Breust kicked his 300th career goal in a 27-point victory over North Melbourne.
+Breust was widely regarded as having a below average 2017 season, kicking only 33 goals, his second-lowest annual tally to that date, just surpassing the 30 goals in his debut season.

 Breust enjoyed a return to form in the 2018 season, with him kicking 53 goals, being a member of the All-Australian team for the second time, and finishing sixth in the Peter Crimmins Medal tally.

 Breust had a below-average 2019.
 Without tall marking targets around them, his combination in the forward line with Jack Gunston was seen as being rather ineffective, with the pair kicking just 60 goals between them, as opposed to 105 the previous season.

-On the 18th Feb 2023, Breust was announced as co-captain of Hawthorn Football Club alongside fellow small forward Dylan Moore to support newly announced captain James Sicily.
+On 18 February 2023, Breust was announced as co-vice captain of Hawthorn Football Club alongside fellow small forward Dylan Moore to support newly announced captain James Sicily.

+Breust kicked his 500th career goal in Round 12, 2023 against Port Adelaide.

+On 14 August 2025, Luke announced his retirement from the AFL at the end of the season after 14 seasons.